UweKrueger/volvox/doc/FirstSteps.md

 The second line "`5`" is the "result" of the `echo` command — the number of characters printed including the newline character.

-Implicit printing of expressions results in interactive mode can be suppressed by starting `volvox` with the option `-fno-print-results` or `-fno-pres`.
-On the other hand it can be enabled for non-interactive modes with `-fprint-results` or `-fpres`.

 The default integer type is `int` (with alias `i32` — 32 bit signed);
 the default floating point type is `real` (with alias `f64` — 64 bit IEEE 754).
 In the next example we will explicitly use another type.